 I have mentioned the Push system before for a reason – many issues service teams face in their process management can be fixed by implementing an opposite Pull system.
 Let me explain.

 What this means for service teams is that all of the customer requests are visible in a single backlog that is managed and prioritized by the team manager.
-The board can be divided into several rows to differentiate urgent, regular and non-urgent requests and the backlog usually features several priority columns letting the team know which tasks are the most important.
+The board can be divided into several rows to differentiate urgent, regular, and non-urgent requests, and the backlog usually features several priority columns letting the team know which tasks are the most important.

-Once the team manager prioritizes the requests it is up to each team member to go and pick which item they will be working on.
-Moreover, to ensure teams effectiveness each team member can only work on one item at a time.
-Meaning they are completed quicker and it is easy to spot any issues preventing the request from completion.
+Once the team manager prioritizes the requests, it is up to each team member to go and pick which item they will be working on.
+Moreover, each team member can only work on one item at a time to ensure team effectiveness.
+Meaning they are completed quicker, and it is easy to spot any issues preventing the request from completion.

-Benefits of Kanban for service teams
+Benefits of the Kanban System for service teams

 Using Teamhood for your service team

 If you want a tool to implement Kanban for service teams, Teamhood can be a great fit.
 Built to visualize the team’s processes and easily track progress, Teamhood offers a variety of project management and Kanban features.
 Add in various task details, monitor progress in live reports, track time, and improve your process with Agile productivity metrics.

 Choose the template from this issue-tracking Kanban board example to use Kanban for service teams, and you will immediately get a task board calibrated just for you.